wp-statistics/wp-statistics/readme.txt

 = 5.? =
 * Fixed: GeoIP dependency code to ignore safe mode check in PHP 5.4 or newer.
 * Fixed: GeoIP dependency code to properly detect safe mode with PHP 5.3 or older.
+* Fixed: Browser information not recorded if GeoIP was not enabled.
 * Updated: get_IP code to better handle malformed IP addresses.
 * Updated: Persian (fa_IR) language.
 * Updated: Arabic (ar) language.